ZednemEric/Pet_adoption-app/Pet_repo/README.md

 🐾 About the Project

+The Pet Adoptions App is a full work-in-progress cloud application development project.
+It is being built to leverage modern cloud technologies while streamlining the pet adoption process.
 The Pet Adoptions App is a user-friendly platform designed to connect pet lovers with adoptable pets.
 Users can browse available pets, learn about their characteristics, and apply for adoption through a seamless process.

 🚀 Features